microsoft/foldingdiff/README.md

 ## Pre-trained models

-We provide weihts for a model trained on the CATH dataset.
+We provide weights for a model trained on the CATH dataset.
 These weights are located under the `models/cath_pretrained` directory and are stored via Git LFS.
 The following code snippet shows how to load this model, load data, and perform a forward pass:

 ```python
 from torch.utils.data.dataloader import DataLoader